eminsakk/CENG495-HW1/README.md

 and I save it as it is.
 Users can see these ratings and empty comments.
 - There is a bug that I can not fix it yet.
 It is basically when user logout the account it is successfully directed to login page of the system.
 However If she/he uses the back button in the top left of the browser, user logged in again secretively.
 I think that this bug is because of the unproper implementation of the POST and GET forms of the routes however I could not fix it.
+This bug also occurs in comment.
+After sending rating and review, when I hit the browser back button, my review and rating come to the screen.
+After second hit, it works properly
 - app.py file mainly includes routes and Flask based implementations. database_utils.py file mainly includes PyMongo usage.